 Terry N. Worrell, age 63, has served on our board of directors since 2003.
 Mr. Worrell has been a private investor with Worrell Investments, Inc., a real estate investment company, since 1989.
 From 1974 to 1989, Mr. Worrell was president and chief executive officer of Sound Warehouse of Dallas Inc., a chain of retail music stores.
-Mr. Worrell is a director of Regency Centers Corporation and a trust manager of Crescent Real Estate Equities Company, both real estate investment trusts.
+Mr. Worrell is a director of Regency Centers Corporation, a real estate investment trust.
 He is also a director of TIMET and serves on TIMET's audit committee.
 Mr. Worrell serves on each of our audit committee and management development and compensation committee.